lucasnbsb/AwsCertNotes/Mensaging and integration.md

 #### How to publish:

-- create a topic -> push to topic
+- Create a topic -> push to topic
 - Direct Publish: (mobile platforms)
   - create a platform app
   - create a platform endpoint